jackocnr/intl-tel-input/README.md

 **autoFormat**
 Type: `Boolean` Default: `true` _(if you specify the utilsScript option)_
 Format the number on each keypress according to the country-specific formatting rules.
 If enabled, this will prevent the user from entering invalid characters.
+Requires the utilsScript option.

 **autoHideDialCode**
 Type: `Boolean` Default: `true`